What Percentage of Startups Make Real Money? Verified Data (2026)

 Getting to $100,000 MRR or more puts a startup in the top 1% of verified-revenue independent startups.
 This is the level at which a startup has significant enterprise value and potential for acquisition or long-term compounding.

-15 Data Points on What Percentage of Startups Make Money
+Verified Data Points on What Percentage of Startups Make Money

-1. 30.8% of startups in TrustMRR’s verified database have crossed $1,000 in total revenue.
+1. 30.8% of startups in the verified database have crossed $1,000 in total revenue.
 The other 69.2% have not.

-3. 5.1% of startups have crossed $100,000 in total revenue (the 4.0% in the $100K to $1M band plus the 1.1% above $1M).
+3. 5.1% of startups have crossed $100,000 in total revenue.

 4. 1.1% of startups have crossed $1 million in total revenue.